Battle of Dogali: Modern Ethiopian celebrations

 This battle was celebrated under the Derg regime, and Mengistu Haile Mariam commemorated the centennial with much attention, including the erection of a monument topped with a red star on the battlefield.
 Following Eritrean independence, the monument was removed.
 Paul B. Henze diplomatically notes in a footnote, "When I crossed the battlefield in 1996, I could detect no trace of the monument."

 Erlich provides more information: when Eritrean troops gained control of the area in 1989, "a prominent commander of the Eritrean People's Liberation Front, and a former Minister of Foreign Affairs, Petros Solomon himself was delighted to blast Mengistu's monument of Ras Alula."

 This could be attributed to the fact that while Alula was an administrator appointed by Yohannes IV over part of the Eritrean highlands, he committed many atrocities against the local Biher-Tigrinya population, sowing seeds of discord.
 Observers, including Erlich and others, attribute this to Eritrean Tigrinya views of their own relationship with Ethiopia as a whole.

 Tributes

-The huge square in Rome in front of Termini railway station is called Piazza dei Cinquecento, in honor of the 500 Italian soldiers killed in the Battle of Dogali.
+The 4-hectare square in Rome in front of Termini railway station is the Piazza dei Cinquecento, named in honor of the 500 Italian soldiers killed in the Battle of Dogali.
 Near the square is also a monument to those soldiers.

 The Italian cruiser Dogali was named for the engagement.

 The Ethiopian government of Mengistu Haile Mariam erected a monument at Dogali to commemorate its 100th anniversary in January 1987.
 The monument was designed to stress Ethiopia's historical rule in Eritrea amidst the ongoing Eritrean War of Independence.
 The monument was topped by a red star, a communist symbol of the People's Democratic Republic of Ethiopia.
 Eritrea won its independence in 1991 and by 1996 the monument had disappeared.